Yandex Cloud

 4. Click next to my-tracker-workflow and select Execute.

 5. In the window that opens, click Start.
-The previously created workflow will be executed; it may take a few minutes to complete.
+The workflow will run and may take a few minutes to complete.

 6. Navigate to the Timeline tab.